nodejs/node/BUILDING.md

 * The [WiX Toolset v3.11](https://wixtoolset.org/releases/) and the [Wix Toolset Visual Studio 2019 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2019Extension).
+* The [WiX Toolset v3.14](https://wixtoolset.org/releases/) if building for Windows 10 on ARM (ARM64).

 Optional requirements for compiling for Windows 10 on ARM (ARM64):

-* ARM64 Windows build machine
+* ARM64 or x64 Windows build machine
-  * Due to a GYP limitation, this is required to run compiled code generation tools (like V8's builtins and mksnapshot tools)
+  * ARM64 builds can be created on a x64 host by running `.\vcbuild arm64`
 * Visual Studio 15.9.0 or newer
 * Visual Studio optional components
   * Visual C++ compilers and libraries for ARM64